Mount GitHub repositories into a Session container so the Agent can read, modify code, and open Pull Requests.

 authorization_token is supplied only on the create request or token-rotation request.
 It is not returned when you fetch Session details or Session resources.
 Use a least-privilege PAT for each Session and revoke it when finished.Mount a GitHub repository at Session creation

-Call Create Session with the repository insideresources[]:
+Call Create Session with the repository inside resources[]:

 resources array contains the normalized mount description.
 The token is not returned: